Alpha New England - 401 Edgewater Place, Suite 580 - Wakefield, MA 01880 - Phone: 781-246-3943

 Lisa Oelerich is a Grace Chapel mission’s partner; she has served on staff at Alpha New England as the Regional Director for Greater Boston and Cape Cod for the past 10 years.
 She enjoys building and equipping teams to ignite new outreach initiatives and provides information, training and support to those wishing to launch the Alpha Course.
 Lisa has been involved with the ministry of Alpha for the past 16 years.
 She was first introduced to Alpha when she attended the course as a guest in 2001.
 Having had a long series of negative experiences with “religious people”.

-Through her years in professional parish ministry, beginning in 2001, she has been passionate about equipping parishes and individuals to encounter Jesus and joyfully share the fruits of that with others. – to live out the Great Commission given by Jesus Christ to “go and make disciples…” Diahne is inspired and moved by the work of the Holy Spirit through Alpha and feels humbled to work alongside others in this vineyard of the Lord
+Diahne has most recently served as Pastoral Associate and Director of Discipleship & Evangelization for the Apple Valley Catholic Community in Acton & Stow, MA.
+She has been and continues to be passionate about equipping parishes and individuals to encounter Jesus and joyfully share the fruits of that with others – to live out the Great Commission given by Jesus Christ to “go and make disciples…” Diahne and her husband, Tom, live in Westford, MA,